aumartinez/axios-interceptors/README.md

 ...
 ```

-Adding the code to call to interceptos before the axios CRUD handlers and since we want to the interceptors to handle axios calls, that's why we are creating a new instance of the axios class and need to replace our axios functions and change them for the keyword 'http'
+Adding the code to call to interceptos before the axios CRUD handlers and since we want to the interceptors to handle axios calls, that's why we are creating a new instance of the axios class and need to replace our axios functions and change them for the new axios instance

 ```typescript
 // Axios CRUD methods